 Guest Lecturer.
 “Queer Cinema and the Histories of AIDS Activism.”
 Week 8 lectures (2 hours) for Contemporary Cinema course.
 Edinburgh College of Art.
-March 2021.
+March 2021 and March 2022.

 Social Science Tutor.
 Social and Ethical Aspects of Medicine.
 Usher Institute, University of Edinburgh.
 September 2020-May 2022.

 Humanities Tutor.
 Contemporary Cinema.
 Edinburgh College of Art, University of Edinburgh.
 January 2020-May 2022.